 QUIZ/EXAM DATES/POLICIES: Reading quizzes assigned each week will expire after 11:59 pm on Sunday.
+Quizzes are timed, you have 20 minutes to complete quizzes with no short answer component, 40 minutes to complete quizzes with a short answer component.
 Late quizzes are not accepted.

-MAKE-UP POLICY: Students are allowed to make up work as the result of illness, other unanticipated circumstances warranting a medical excuse, or extracurricular activities pre-approved by the instructor that result in the student missing a homework or project deadline.
+MAKE-UP POLICY: Students can make up work as the result of illness, other unanticipated circumstances warranting a medical excuse, or extracurricular activities pre-approved by the instructor that result in the student missing a homework or project deadline.
 Documentation from a health care provider is required.
 Arrangements will be made to accommodate students who miss work due to religious holidays.
 Prior notice should be given.
 Work missed for any other reason will receive a grade of zero.
 Late work due to documented technical issues will be reviewed individually (for more information see "Getting Help" below).